pixelastic/algolia-indexing/README.md

 goal is to use as few operations as possible when updating an index, by performing diff comparisons instead of a full delete/overwrite.

-Starting from v1.0, this package is no longer officially maintained by Algolia but I, @pixelastic, took ownership.
+This package has been originally created by Algolia, but is no longer officially supported.

 ## Installation